bioatlas/zoa-docker/README.md

 For setting up SSL, see instructions at <https://github.com/dina-web/proxy-docker/tree/self-signed-certs#certificates-and-setting-up-ssl>

+You may need to edit `docker-compose.yml` with your own domain name in the parameter `VIRTUAL_HOST`

 ## Usage

 The `docker-compose.yml` file defines the various components of the system.